 #2: 2112 (tells of a post-apocalyptic satanist Communist future where music has been banned.
-A guy finds a guitar, becomes a musician and is rejected by the tyrannic dictatorship that is governing the dysfunctional planet.
-The guy retreats, goes into depression and commits suicide.
+A guy finds a guitar, becomes a musician, and is rejected by the tyrannical dictatorship governing the dysfunctional planet.
+The guy retreats, goes into depression, and commits suicide.
 Pretty moving stuff.
 What could possibly top this masterpiece?)

 #1: THIS.
-This song is melodic, chaotic, psychotic, etc. etc. That heavy metal riff throughout the song knocks me dead every time I hear it.
+This song is melodic, chaotic, psychotic, etc. The heavy metal riff throughout the song knocks me dead every time I hear it.
 Whoever put Tom Sawyer in the top three and not this was obviously not a true Rush fan and hadn't ever listened to this masterpiece.

-A farewell to kings should be respected, many people love this song I mean great amazing acoustic intro, its gotta be respected, great guitar, bass its wonderful
+A Farewell to Kings should be respected.
+Many people love this song.
+I mean, great, amazing acoustic intro.
+It's got to be respected, great guitar, bass.
+It's wonderful.

 Definitely in my personal top 10.
 I see many other songs here between 30-40 that should be at least within the top 20, such as The Necromancer.
 Why not cut some slack and rate songs like this one (Anthem) up?

-I was shocked to see this was #50, it's the first rush song I heard and I knew this band was awesome when I heard this song, this deserves a place much higher then 50 it's the reason why I like rush
+I was shocked to see this was #50.
+It's the first Rush song I heard, and I knew this band was awesome when I heard this song.
+This deserves a place much higher than 50.
+It's the reason why I like Rush.

 Should be higher.

-Deserves to be higher, a real masterpiece, it reminds me of earlier Rush's songs.
+Deserves to be higher, a real masterpiece.
+It reminds me of earlier Rush songs.

 How is this song so far down?
 People need to listen to this from Exit Stage Left.